tylerdq/autopoet/README.md

 # sympoiesis
-sympoiesis is a little program that works with the user to generate poems of any length composed of specific or random parts of speech.
-It can also act as a "thesaurus" to discover unanticipated words based on a specific or random part of speech and one or more starting letters.
+sympoiesis is a set of utilities that supports inventive writing by facilitating somewhat-unexpected encounters with language through human-computer collaboration.

 ## Usage
+### Installation
 Install [Python 3](https://www.python.org/downloads/).
-Then [download](https://github.com/tylerdq/sympoiesis/archive/master.zip) or clone this repository and from the command line (Terminal, PowerShell, cmd, etc.) [`cd`](https://www.git-tower.com/learn/git/ebook/en/command-line/appendix/command-line-101) into the downloaded/cloned directory and run:
+Then [download](https://github.com/tylerdq/sympoiesis/archive/master.zip) or clone this repository and from the command line (Terminal, PowerShell, cmd, etc.) [`cd`](https://www.git-tower.com/learn/git/ebook/en/command-line/appendix/command-line-101) into the downloaded/cloned directory.

+Run: `pip3 install click`

+Then try:
+`python sym.py --help`
+`python sym.py poet --help`
-`python sym.py <subprogram> <option1> <option2> <option3>`
+`python sym.py thes --help`

-### Subprograms
-* `help` will print help text.
-* `form` is the main subprogram, and requires an input format (see below) in `<option1>` to produce a poem with that format.
-A positive integer can be entered in `<option2>` to specify how many stanzas of this format to generate. `<option3>` is not used.
-* `rand` produces fully random poems (both part of speech categories and their words are randomized), and requires a positive integer in `<option1>` to specify how many words are produced.
-A positive integer can also be entered in `<option2>` to specify how many stanzas to generate. `<option3>` is not used.
-* `thes` is an extra program that requires an single format code (see below) in `<option1>` as well as any set of one or more starting letters from a-z in `<option2>`.
-It will produce a word from the desired part of speech with starting letters equal to `<option2>`.
-A positive integer can be entered in `<option3>` to specify how many matching words to generate.

 ### Input Format
-When the `form` or `thes` subprograms are run, the program needs a code to find words that match the desired parts of speech.
-The output will print a number of appropriate words matching the code.
-Possible parts of speech include:
+The commands require a code to find words that match the desired part(s) of speech.
+The output will print a number of appropriate words as requested.
+Part-of-speech codes include:

 * Adjectives/adverbs - `a`
 * Conjunctions/prepositions - `c`